aravinda-kumar/mugl_ionic/README.md

 v1.0.0 16-09-15: Converted project to Ionic.
 Plan to slowly regain previous native features and possibly port to iOS.
 Switching versioning to semver.org.
 Starting with fresh Git repo.

+## Contributing to MUGL

+Pull requests are welcome and encouraged!
+I will test any pull requests made and merge them in if they are non-trivial (ie, more than a simple whitespace correction).

 ## License

-100% F/LOSS software, MIT licensed (see MIT_License.txt).
+100% F/LOSS software, MIT licensed (see LICENSE).
 Copy/modify at will!